 \subsubsection{Trilateration results}

-As described in \ref{experimental_setting}, the effect of the proposed method is lastly verified by using the model featuring full-integer aware quantization for a 3D positioning task, in which the results obtained from raw range estimates and the ones achieved inserting our mitigation model in the process are compared.
+As described in \ref{experimental_setting}, the effect of the proposed method is lastly verified by using the full-integer quantization aware model for a 3D positioning task, in which the results obtained from raw range estimates are compared to the ones achieved with our mitigation model in the loop.
 The results are summarized in Table \ref{tab:pos}, while Fig. \ref{fig:pos} gives a graphical representation of the NLoS results.
-As regards the LoS case, the positioning system already achieves a good precision by itself with very low range MAE and, consequently, a low position MAE.
-As a matter of fact, the effect of mitigation is irrelevant, causing a slight increment of ranging error but a slight decrease in positioning error.
-So, as expected, the model learns to apply very slight corrections to LoS samples, avoiding to worsen already good measurements.
-The NLoS scenario, instead, shows a significant improvement, as the range MAE is more than halved, reaching a value that is comparable to the LoS case and confirming the results shown in \ref{quantitative_results}.
-As a consequence, the error on the position estimation is strongly reduced, going from 57.7 cm to 18.2 cm.
-Although the final accuracy is still significantly higher than the one found in the LoS case, a reduction of $68\%$ is to be considered an important result.
-Indeed, our approach allows achieving a precision that is suitable for many kinds of indoor robotic applications showing a very good generalization to unknown environments.
+Regarding the LoS case, the positioning system already achieves a good precision by itself with very low range MAE and, consequently, a low position MAE.
+In this case, the effect of mitigation is irrelevant, causing a slight increment of ranging error but a slight decrease in positioning error.
+So, as expected, the model learns to apply very slight corrections to LoS samples, avoiding worsening already good measurements.
+Instead, the NLoS scenario shows a significant improvement, as the range MAE is more than halved, reaching a value that is comparable to the LoS case and confirming the results shown in \ref{quantitative_results}.
+Consequently, the error on the position estimation is strongly reduced, going from 57.7 cm to 18.2 cm.
+Although the final accuracy is still significantly higher than the one found in the LoS case, a reduction of $68\%$ is considered a significant result.
+Indeed, our approach allows achieving a suitable precision for many kinds of indoor robotic applications showing good generalization to unknown environments.